By: Team CS2103-AY1819S1-F10-4 Since: Sep 2018 Licence: MIT

 4.1.1.
 Current Implementation

-The undo/redo mechanism is facilitated by VersionedRestaurantBook
+The undo/redo mechanism is facilitated by VersionedRestaurantBook.

 Additionally, it implements the following operations: